Sirsasana (The Headstand Pose)

 pranic-healing

-If someone feels fainted or has issues after Shirsasana, they should take Reiki healing treatments, which significantly impact the body.
+If someone feels faint or experiences issues after Shirsasana, they may want to consider Reiki healing treatments, which can have a significant impact on the body.

-Jin Shin Jyutsu and Pranic Healing are also exceptionally good for resolving issues of Shirsasana practice.Â
+Jin Shin Jyutsu and Pranic Healing are also exceptionally beneficial for resolving issues related to Shirsasana practice.Â